pwall567/log-front/README.md

 ## `slf4j`

+The `slf4j` library, if used, is accessed entirely through reflection.
+This is not as inefficient as it sounds &ndash; the lookup process to find the method references is performed once only, and the method invocation through these references is the least costly aspect of reflection.

+The reason for this design decision (as opposed to making the `slf4j` library an optional dependency) is to avoid any potential problems with vulnerabilities resulting from the use of a specific version of `slf4j`.
+Whilst there would be no actual vulnerability from using `slf4j` in this way, some vulnerability scanners might detect the library reference and report a problem.

 To route logging from this library to `slf4j`, the simplest method is to add `logback` to your build (check [Maven Central](https://mvnrepository.com/artifact/ch.qos.logback/logback-classic) for the latest version):